harrislapiroff/chromamine.com/src/posts/modifying-3d-prints.md

 ![A Snark guitar tuner clipped onto a guitar headstock.
 A red plastic semicircle surrounds the circumference of the tuner's round display and from it extends a red ball joint secured in the clip.](../media/modifying-3d-prints/guitar-tuner.jpg)

-Plenty of people stay in this space of 3D printing – finding designs online and printing them at home.
-But sometimes I have a need too specific to be solved by a premade design.
+Plenty of people spend most of their time in this space of 3D printing – finding designs online and printing them at home.
+Sometimes, though, you have a need too specific to be solved by a premade design.

 An example: One common problem with old toilet paper holders is that they're sized for the "normal" rolls of yesteryear, not the "mega" rolls of today.
 There's plenty of designs for toilet paper holder extenders online, but I couldn't find one that looked like it would fit our specific holder.
 So I designed my own: